bullhorn/rest-api-docs/source/includes/entityref/_deduction.md

         <tr class="even">
             <td>oneTimeSwitch</td>
             <td>String (100)</td>
-            <td>Payroll Provider Identifier to indicate if the deduction is used a single time.</td>
+            <td>Payroll provider identifier to indicate if the deduction is used a single time.</td>
             <td></td>
             <td></td>
         </tr>